The-Duat/Nile/pages/miz.md

 - Gives you more control of your GPUs
 - Enables easy accesibility to config files
 - Displays information about mizOS
+- Allowes you to execute commands as root
 - More to come